- Good to know ahead

 How do I prepare for my study?

 Before your MRI scan, you'll be required to change into a gown to ensure the accuracy of the procedure.
 You'll also need to remove all metal objects, including hairpins, piercings, jewelry, watches, bracelets, bras with metal underwire, metal-based makeup, or hearing aids, as these items can interfere with the imaging process.
-For your convenience and peace of mind, a locker will be provided to securely store your personal belongings and valuables during the scan.

 Who Should Avoid an MRI Scan?